Robin Howard

-Robin Jared Stanley Howard CBE (17 May 1924 - 12 June 1989) was a British philanthropist, dance patron and founder of The Place who promoted modern dance in England.
+Robin Jared Stanley Howard CBE (17 May 1924 - 12 June 1989) was a British philanthropist, dance patron and founder of The Place who promoted modern dance in the UK.

 Biography

 Early life

 Born in London, England, Howard was the grandson of Prime Minister Stanley Baldwin and the eldest child of Sir Arthur Howard and Lady Lorna Howard.
 On both sides of the family there was a strong tradition of public service, and an early involvement with the arts from his mother.
 He studied at Eton College and served in World War II as a lieutenant in the Scots Guards (1942–45), until he sustained injuries in the Netherlands that resulted in the loss of both his legs.
 In 1945 he resumed his education at Trinity College, Cambridge, and passed the bar examination to become a lawyer, but he never practiced; instead he entered the hotel and restaurant business.
 In 1956 he formed the Hungarian Department of the United Nations Association in England to assist refugees, and he served as its director of international service (1956–63).